lukso-network/rICO-smart-contracts/README.md

 The rICO is set in stages that can be defined in the `init` function.

-**Stage 0** is seen as the **"commit phase"**: In this period no ETH from the contract moves to the project, investors can commit or reverse their commitment by sending back the tokens.
+**Stage 0** is seen as the **"commit phase"**: In this period no ETH buys tokens, and no ETH is allocated to the project, investors can commit or reverse their commitment by sending back the tokens.

-**Stage 1-x** is called **"buy phase"**, this is where the committed ETH gradually buy the token over time.
+**Stage 1-x** is called **"buy phase"**, this is where the committed ETH gradually buys the token over time.
 ETH that already bought tokens is withdrawable by the project.
-While ETH that is just committed, can be withdrawn by any investor at any point in time, by sending back tokens to the rICO smart contract.
+While ETH that is just committed and "reserved" tokens, can be withdrawn by any investor at any point in time, by sending back reserved tokens to the rICO smart contract.

-Each stage can also have a price increase, so that committing early is rewarded.
+Each stage has a price increase, so that committing early is rewarded.
 The scheme looks a little bit as follows:

 ![alt text](https://github.com/lukso-network/rICO-smart-contracts/raw/master/rICO-diagram.png "rICO Diagram")

+### How do I reserve tokens?

+To reserve tokens at any stage, call the `commit()` function and send the amount of ETH along that you want to reserve tokens with.

 ### What happens if somebody commits during stage 1-x

-Committing during stage 1-x means that a percentage of the ETH committed will automatically buy tokens according to the current point in time.
-So instantly only *part* of the ETH can be withdrawn by sending back tokens.
+Committing during stage 1-x means that the rICO period of buying of tokens over time is shorter, as the period starts for everyone at the point in time of their commitment.

-The time passing is for every investor the same, so late comers buy as much tokens at a certain point in time, as early adopters.
+E.g. if you come in at month 3 of 10, your rICO will take place over 7 months and end with everyone else.

-### Why do I get the full balance of tokens, if I have not bought them yet?
+### Why do I see the full balance of tokens, if I have not bought them yet?

-This is done so that normal token wallets can function as an interface to reverse a commitment.
+This is done so that normal token wallets can function as an interface to the rICO.
-You will see the full token balance on your address, but will only be able to move the amount you have actually bough at this point in time.
+You will see the full token balance at your address, but will only be able to move the amount you have actually bough by this point in time.

-While in reverse you will only be able to send back the amount of tokens that you still have committed ETH for.
-Should you send a higher balance than what you can withdraw in ETH you will only return the amount matching your unbought token balance.
+While in reverse you will only be able to send back the amount of tokens that you still have reserved.
+Should you send a higher reserved token balance you will only return the amount of ETH matching your reserved token balance, and get the rest tokens returned automatically.

 ### What is the pending state?

 When you commit ETH your address needs to be whitelisted first.
-This is done by the project by calling `whitelistApproveOrReject()` on the rICO smart contract.
-Should your address be rejected, then you will recevie your committed ETH back.
-Should it be approved you will see your full token balance.
+This is done by the projects whitelisting address by calling `whitelist(address[], bool)` on the rICO smart contract.
+Should your address be rejected, you will receive your committed ETH back.
+Should it be approved you will see your full token balance at your committing address.

-### What if i want to withdraw ETH while my address is pending?
+### What if I want to withdraw ETH while my address is pending?

-This can be done by sending an ETH transaction with 0 value, or smaller than `minContribution` (default 0.001 ether) to the rICo smart contract address.
-This will trigger a cancel of the pending commitment.
+This can be done by sending an ETH transaction with 0 value, or smaller than `minContribution` (default 0.001 ether) to the rICO smart contract address.
+Or call the `cancel()` function.
+This will trigger a cancel of all pending ETH.

 ## Development